 Luckily, adding a CMS to your website is becoming a standard nowadays.
 Some are built from scratch, in an entirely custom way, some are just slightly adjusted from the available on the market solutions.
 CMS, which is a shortcut for Content Management System is a very powerful tool, that helps you to manage your website without any technical knowledge at all!
-It is equipped with where you can set which functionalities will be available for which type of the user (usually Administrator, Moderator, Editor, etc.).
+It is equipped with the Admin Panel where you can set which functionalities will be available for which type of the user (usually Administrator, Moderator, Editor, etc.).

 One of our latest Tech Talks has been dedicated to using a static site generator as a CMS engine.
 Let’s find out how to do it using Ruby on Rails!

 Table of Contents: